perslab/CELLECT/README.md

 ## How does CELLECT work?

-CELLECT quantifies the association between common polygenetic GWAS signal (heritability) and cell-type expression specificity (ES) of genes using established genetic prioritization models such as LDSC (Hilary Kiyo Finucane et al., 2015), RolyPoly (Calderon et al., 2017), DEPICT (Pers et al., 2015) or MAGMA covariate analysis (Skene et al., 2018).
+CELLECT quantifies the association between common polygenetic GWAS signal (heritability) and cell-type expression specificity (ES) of genes using established genetic prioritization models such as LDSC (Hilary Kiyo Finucane et al., 2015) and MAGMA covariate analysis (Skene et al., 2018).

 CELLECT takes as input GWAS data and cell-type expression specificity estimates.
 In order to compute robust estimates of ES, we developed the computational method called **CELLEX** (**CELL**-type **EX**pression-specificity).
 CELLEX is built on the observation that different ES metrics provide complementary cell-type expression specific profiles.
 Our method incorporates a ‘wisdom of the crowd’ approach by integrating multiple ES metrics to obtain improved robustness and a more expressive ES measure that captures multiple aspects of expression specificity.
 CELLEX can be found [here](https://github.com/perslab/CELLEX).